omafka/Collect-App-Reviews/README.md

 2. Identify sentiment score for each review using one of the existing sentiment analysis tools.
 3. Identify either geolocation, or language for each review.
 4. For the final deliverable, create:
- - CSV-file with the following structure: app name/username/timestamp/app review text/sentiment score /country (language) /marketplace*
+ - CSV-file with the following structure: app name/username/timestamp/app review text/sentiment score (in process) /country (language) /marketplace*
 *marketplace - Apple App Store or Google Play Store

  - short report with graphs (based on the reviews that you collected) and basic descriptive statistics